The Royal Tennis Court

 earl-of-wessex-vignette.png

-The Earl of Wessex · A modern royal
+Prince Edward, Duke of Edinburgh · A modern royal

 Today the club and court are still enjoyed by members of The Royal Family.
-The Earl of Wessex is a regular player on this court.
+Prince Edward, Duke of Edinburgh is a regular player on this court.

 IMGP1498.jpg